Market Recap: July 2, 2026, The Day in Numbers

 Data notes

-- Dollar volume is a per-minute proxy — close × volume summed per minute bar.
+- Dollar volume is a per-minute proxy, close × volume, summed per bar.

-- CRWD's raw close change is a split artifact — receipted inline; excluded from mover screens.
+- CRWD's raw close change is a split artifact, excluded from mover screens.

-- One reused-symbol June listing is excluded from the volume leaderboards pending entity verification; its own post carries the receipts.
+- One reused-symbol June listing is excluded from the leaderboards (receipts); forensic tick work lives in the deep-dives.

 Methodology

-- The period is a single trading session ({v:session_count} session, verified from observed bars).
-Timestamps are stored in UTC and converted to New York time inside the queries.
-"Close" means the last regular-session minute bar; day changes compare July 2 with July 1.
-The session and the July 3 closure were verified from observed bars — never assumed (the exchange-calendar dataset only carries upcoming closures).
+- The period is one trading session (1 session, verified from observed bars).
+Timestamps are stored in UTC and converted to New York time inside the queries; "close" means the last regular-session minute bar, and day changes compare July 2 with July 1.
+The July 3 closure was verified from bars, never assumed.

-- Decimal columns are cast to 64-bit floats before ratio arithmetic; option expiries are re-parsed from the OCC ticker (the table's own expiry column is broken).
-All panels are read once, at authoring time, through the gated read-only path.
-Warehouse state as of July 5, 2026.
+- Spreads are quoted (ask minus bid) in basis points of the mid-price, median across regular-hours NBBO updates, on a deterministic quantile.
+Decimals are cast to floats before ratio arithmetic; option expiries are re-parsed from the OCC ticker.
+Every panel is read once, at authoring time, through the gated read-only path.

-Every panel is a stored query result — chart, table, and SQL are one object.
-Paste any of them into the Strasmore terminal and make them your own.
+Chart, table, and SQL are one object.
+Paste any panel into the Strasmore terminal and make it your own.
 Previous session: July 1.
 The week: the four-session holiday week.